markoleptic/EncounterPlanner/README.md

 -   Encounter Planners uses _plans_ to store assignments.
 -   Import notes from other sources such as MRT, Viserio, or plain text.
 -   Export plans from Encounter Planner to plain text.
--   Create any number of plans per boss; Your shared raid plan and personal plan can both be active so you receive reminders from both.
+-   Create any number of plans per boss; Reminders can be active for more than one plan at once.
+-   Templates can be applied to quickly add placeholders for assignees and spells to the timeline.
 -   Plans can be swapped between bosses, even if they contain combat log event assignments.
 -   Each plan has its own roster that can be populated quickly from a shared roster or from your group.
--   Players with group lead or assistant roles can easily share plans with others in the raid or party.
+-   Players with group lead or assistant roles can share plans with others in the raid or party.
+-   Players without group lead can propose changes to plans to the group leader, who can choose which changes to accept or reject.

 **Boss Timeline**